We’re launching a new civic news organization to give West Virginia the information it needs at this moment

 Lauren Peace is a Report for America Corps member and covers public health.
 She grew up in Morgantown and worked at a newspaper in Rochester, NY.
 She received a Fulbright research grant to produce an interactive documentary project highlighting the stories of women in Kosovo.

-Douglas Soule is a Report for America Corps member and watchdog reporter.
+Douglas Soule is a Report for America Corps member covering business and economic development.
 A Bridgeport native, he was editor of The Daily Athenaeum student newspaper at West Virginia University, interned at The Globe Post, and participated in the 2019 Politico Journalism Institute.

 Nothing about you without you